 15. How is the decision made about how much support my child will receive?

-In consultation with the class teacher, parents, SENCo and Head teacher a discussion is held to decide what is appropriate.
+In consultation with the class teacher, parents, SENDCo and Head teacher a discussion is held to decide what is appropriate.
 There are regular review meetings with professionals that may include the child, where appropriate.
 There is careful monitoring of support to ensure development of the child as an independent learner.

 16. How can I find information about the Local Authority’s Local Offer of services and provision for children and young people with special educational needs and disability?